An Accredited Diploma in Humanistic-Integrative Counselling

 Written Assignments

 There will be multiple written assignments over the two years with word counts ranging between 7500 words – 10,000 words.
-This will be formal submission and guidance will be given on how to format and present your work.
+These will be formal submissions and full guidance will be given on how to format and present your work.

 Presentations